Why Your Arguments Keep Repeating (And the Exercises That Actually Fix Them) [Part 2]

 1. Partner A expresses their thoughts or feelings about an issue.

-2. Partner B repeats back what they heard, starting with “What I hear you saying is…” or “It sounds like you’re feeling…”
+2. Partner B mirrors back what they heard: “What I hear you saying is…” then, “Did I get that right?”

 3. Partner A confirms whether Partner B understood correctly or clarifies as needed.